roblaing/erlang-webapp-howto/unit1/README.md

 set of tools to do so, but I don't know how to use them when the input arguments are simply ignored and the function's result comes from a badly documented auxiliary function.

-Next &mdash; <a href ="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit2">Unit 2</a>: Forms with validation and redirection.
+Next &mdash; Unit 2: <a href ="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit2">Forms with validation and redirection</a>.